jdevinney/bale_old/src/other_serial/C/unionfind.md

 The union of the subsets is formed by connecting the root of one tree to the other tree.

-We have implemented two versions: the first joins the trees by connecting the root of the tree corresponding to one vertex of the edge to the node corresponding to the other vertex of the connecting edge.
+We have implemented two versions (there are a number of versions): the first joins the trees by connecting the root of the tree corresponding to one vertex of the edge to the node corresponding to the other vertex of the connecting edge.
+This is referred to as the "bad algorithm" because it is not nearly as efficient as the second version.
 The most efficient version connects the roots of the two trees according to the rank of the trees, where the rank is the length of the longest branch in the tree.